PDF 895 KB

 All children aged 6 months to less than 5 years of age, and Aboriginal children from 6 months of age, are eligible to receive free flu vaccines as part of the Annual Funded Childhood Influenza Program.
-See the Flu Vaccine page for more information.
+See the Influenza Program page for more information.

-Some of the vaccines listed below may be given as combination vaccines, for example, diptheria, tetanus, whooping cough, polio, Hib and hepatitis B are given as a combination vaccine, Infanrix® hexa, at 6 weeks, 4 months and 6 months.
+Some of the vaccines on the National Immunisation Program may be given as combination vaccines, for example, diphtheria, tetanus, whooping cough, polio, Hib and hepatitis B are given as a combination vaccine, Infanrix® hexa or Vaxelis, at 6 weeks, 4 months and 6 months.

-Aboriginal children are also recommended to receive a further pneumococcal vaccine at 9-14 years of age.
+Aboriginal children are recommended to receive additional vaccines.
 See Aboriginal immunisation recommendations.

 All vaccines under the Childhood Immunisation Program are available through your doctor, some community health centres or local council immunisation clinics.
 See the Immunisation services page for more information.

-Have you missed any of your Childhood Immunisation Program vaccines?
-If you have and are under 20 years of age, you can receive most missed vaccines for free.
+Have you missed any of your Childhood Immunisation Program or adolescent vaccines?
+If you have and are under 20 years of age (or under 26 years of age for the HPV vaccine), you can receive most missed vaccines for free.
 See your immunisation provider or doctor for further information.

-For further information on the Childhood Immunisation Program see the Childhood Immunisation Program frequently asked questions or contact your doctor or immunisation provider.
+For further information on the Childhood Immunisation Program contact your doctor or immunisation provider or visit: